-Are you worried about getting dementia someday?
-Learn how science and the work of Dr. Rob Sutherland, is proving that we can push back against genetic predispositions of dementia.
+If you’re someone who worries about getting Alzheimer’s or dementia someday, you’ll want to hear how science, and specifically the work of Dr. Rob Sutherland, is proving that we can fight back against genetic predispositions of dementia.

 Life With Dementia is here to share practical tips, personal stories and relevant research that can help us all understand dementia better; and how to support people living with it.

 This episode’s guest is Dr. Rob Sutherland, of the University of Lethbridge.
 His current research investigates the neurobiology of learning, memory, and amnesia.
 In this interview he speaks about some fascinating scientific research around interventions in early stage dementia.
 I really enjoyed our conversation and discovered Rob has quick wit and a sly sense of humor.
 If you want to hear more of a deep dive into the academic side of our conversation, you can find an unedited version of this episode available through our Patreon page.
 I feel quite strongly that it’s an important mission of the Life With Dementia podcast to capture and share content that reaches listener ears in a very practical sense.
 I did my very best to break down some of the amazing nuggets of wisdom Dr. Sutherland tried to impart upon me; and I’ll admit – I may not have quite done it justice.
 But you know what – the more we hear; the more we talk; and the more we attempt to learn about dementia makes us better friends, family, and support systems for people all over the world who are touched by dementia.

 What’s very exciting is very soon we are going to find powerful ways to interrupt the biological process of dementia.
 We don’t know where those answers are going to come from – but we can see the problems.
 And once you understand the problems, you have a chance to come up with ways of intervening that are important to stopping the process.– Dr. Rob Sutherland